JAC-CS-Game-Programming-F25/project-insert-name-here/README.md

 Time appears to slow down for 5 seconds, with enemy and player-bullet speeds decreasing to 25% of their original value.
 Has a 0.5% chance of being obtained when an alien is defeated.

+### Minor: Fourth Power-Up - Bullet Spread (NEW)

+For 7 seconds, bullets are fired in triplets in a fan-like formation.
+Has a 3% chance of being obtained when an alien is defeated.

 ### Major: Boss Fight

 A special boss fight would be added to occur at every 5th level, where the playstyle suddenly changes to mimic _Space Invaders_ as you fight against a much larger alien with various attacks and its own health pool.